SolidHal/PrawnOS/DOCUMENTATION.md

 or

-2) Using an external flashing tool, attach your chip clipper to the chip.
+2) Using an external flashing tool, such as the aforementioned Raspberry Pi, attach your chip clipper to the chip.
 Take care not to fry your chip by plugging the clipper backwards.
-The following commands can be used to create a backup image named testread1.img and to write back a modified image named modified.img:
+The following commands may be used to create a backup image named testread1.img and to write back a modified image named modified.img:

 ```
 sudo flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=512 -r testread1.img